dondealban/14n121e/content/post/2023/01-29-random-notes-from-edx-sar-hazards-course/index.md

 #### On the properties of microwaves.

-{{< figure src="microwave_spectrum-s.jpg" title="An image of the electromagnetic spectrum that explains the weather-independence of radar imaging." >}}

-This is a fantastic graphic showing the "radar window" where imaging radar systems utilise a window of high atmospheric transmittance to achieve surface imaging capabilities even during cloud cover.
+{{< figure src="microwave_spectrum-s.jpg" title="**An image of the electromagnetic spectrum that explains the weather-independence of radar imaging.** This is a fantastic graphic showing the "radar window" where imaging radar systems utilise a window of high atmospheric transmittance to achieve surface imaging capabilities even during cloud cover.
 In contrast, notice the variable atmospheric opacities for the visible/optical and shorter infrared wavelengths, and the poor transmittance thereof of other parts of the EM spectrum such as the gamma/x/ultraviolet rays, most of the longer infrared signals, and long-wavelength radio waves.
-The image would be a good addition in my slidedeck for future talks on the topic too.
+The image would be a good addition in my slidedeck for future talks on the topic too." >}}

 #### On geometric distortions in SAR images.

-{{< figure src="foreshortening-layover-shadow.png" title="The typical geometric distortions in SAR images due to the oblique observation geometry inherent to all imaging radar systems." >}}

-**Important note:** Both foreshortening and layover can be reduced if the look angle θ is increased; however, larger θ will produce more image shadow.
-Hence, topography-related image distortions cannot be entirely removed, and image acquisitions from more than one vantage point may be necessary to jointly minimise all three imaging effects.
+{{< figure src="foreshortening-layover-shadow.png" title="**The typical geometric distortions in SAR images due to the oblique observation geometry inherent to all imaging radar systems.** **Important note:** Both foreshortening and layover can be reduced if the look angle θ is increased; however, larger θ will produce more image shadow.
+Hence, topography-related image distortions cannot be entirely removed, and image acquisitions from more than one vantage point may be necessary to jointly minimise all three imaging effects." >}}

-{{< figure src="match-image-distortions-to-sar-samples.png" >}}

-Well, it seems I did well on visually matching the image distortions to the respective SAR image samples.
+{{< figure src="match-image-distortions-to-sar-samples.png" title="Well, it seems I did well on visually matching the image distortions to the respective SAR image samples." >}}

-{{< figure src="gtc-s.gif" title="The impact of geometric terrain correction on the appearance of a SAR image." >}}

-Which effects did geometric terrain correction (GTC) processing have on the SAR image artifacts?
+{{< figure src="gtc-s.gif" title="**The impact of geometric terrain correction on the appearance of a SAR image.** So, which effects did geometric terrain correction (GTC) processing have on the SAR image artifacts?
 Foreshortening was corrected and mountains now look symmetric and in the geometrically correct location.
-A number of pixels were also moved to map the SAR image to the correct geographic location.
+A number of pixels were also moved to map the SAR image to the correct geographic location." >}}

-{{< figure src="gtc-and-rtc.gif" >}}

-Well, it seems I did well on visually matching the image distortions to the respective SAR image samples.
+{{< figure src="gtc-and-rtc.gif" title="Now this example image shows the results of geometric and radiometric terrain corrections (GTC, and RTC, respectively) on a geometrically distorted image.
+GTC processing removes the geometric image distortions.
+Notice the mountains that used to appear as if leaning, now appear symmetric as the position of image pixels is corrected to coincide with their correct geographic locations.
+Then, RTC processing corrects for the topographic shading in the image, removing the over-brightening of sensor facing slopes." >}}